 MDF seems like an excellent laser-cutting material, but there is one thing that makes it potentially unsafe – formaldehyde.
 Since it is an engineered wood, it is bound together using glue, usually urea-formaldehyde.
 The high temperature of the laser beam vaporizes the resin, releasing toxic formaldehyde fumes.
 So it may not be safe to laser cut MDF without taking some precautions.

-In this article, we’ll explore everything you need to know about MDF, including potential hazards, safety precautions, and the best alternatives to ensure a safe and efficient cutting process.
+In this article, we’ll explore everything you need to know about MDF, including potential hazards, safety precautions, and the best laser-safe options to ensure a safe and efficient cutting process.

 What is MDF?